pcdavies/kubernetes-tutorial/KubeNetConfig.md

     kubectl apply -f kube-flannel.yml
     ```

-- Apply the patch to the Flannel Network
+- Apply the patch to the Flannel Network - ***Note**: Ensure that you select the correct flannel pod for your system.
+In this example, I'm using **amd64**, but you migth use arm, arm64, ppc64le, s390x, etc.

     ```
     kubectl patch ds/kube-flannel-ds-amd64 --patch "$(cat node-selector-patch.yml)" -n=kube-system